teropa/failurous-java/README.md

 ### 2. Configure Failurous

-Add a file called `failurous.properties` to the root of your classpath (in Maven projects this is usually `src/main/resources`), and set its contents to:
+Add a file called `failurous.properties` to the root of your classpath.
+(In Maven projects this is usually `src/main/resources`.)
+Set its contents as follows:

     failurous.server.address = <YOUR-FAILUROUS-INSTALLATION>
     failurous.api.key = <API-FAILUROUS-PROJECT-API-KEY>

+You'll find your API key in the Failurous web application, by clicking the "API key & Settings" link on your project page.

-## Reporting exceptions occurring in web requests
+## Reporting the exceptions that users see

-Configure the Failurous Java client to intercept exceptions by adding it as a servlet filter to your web.xml:
+For many, the most important fails to know about are the ones users see.
+To report them, add the Failurous servlet filter to `web.xml`:

 	<filter>
 		<filter-name>failurous</filter-name>